-While traveling though China we have been on numerous country rice field hikes putting us smack-dab in the remote country side.
+While traveling through China we have been on numerous country rice field hikes putting us smack-dab in the remote countryside.
 I was itchy to get on a bike and Yangshuo was the perfect town for us to jump on a scooter.
-Most days were sunny, so weather was not an issue, we just never found the right time and place but this was it.
+Most days were sunny, so the weather was not an issue, we just never found the right time and place but this was it.

 Our guesthouse provided the rental and gave us a map that showed the different routes we could take depending on how long we wanted to ride.
 We picked an all day ride that would give us the option to maybe find somewhere to grab some lunch if we could.
 Once we nailed out all of the info we jumped on our scooter and headed out not knowing what we would find.

 The day was one of those summer days you could be outside all day.
 Our drive started off heading down this windy road with limestone cliffs scatted across the landscape.
 There’s no wonder why many rock climbers call this home.

 We quickly pulled off to the side of the road to snap a few photos while taking in the surroundings so while I was driving I could keep concentrated on the road.
 This proved difficult still though as the landscape is amazing in this part of the country.

 While cruising on the country roads, one noise that’s different from the natural noises you may hear is the loud, slow, ugly homemade generator farmer trucks.
 These trucks are everywhere, it would be like if my dad hooked up his garden tiller and added a rusted out dump truck bed from the back forty to it and decided to go into town for supplies with my mom.

 They are always friendly though, greeting us with waves and smiles as we pass them.
 We encountered many that were broken down on the side of the road overheating or with busted belts where the farmer was working hard at fixing them to make it home.